Orbitale/TranslationBundle/README.md

     # By default, it will only use the %locale% parameter
     locales: ~

-    # Whether you want to use the Admin class with SonataAdminBundle
-    use_sonata: false
+    # Which back-end you are using to manage your translations
+    # Available values are the following: native (or null), easyadmin, sonata
+    admin_backend: ~

     # This is the layout that will be extended by all internal administration views (list and edition)
+    # Note that this layout is overriden when using a back-end configuration different to "native"
     admin_layout: OrbitaleTranslationBundle:Translation:_layout.html.twig

     # This is the directory where the extracted translations will be saved, when using the translation UI or the command-line-interface.
-    output_directory: %kernel.root_dir%/Resources/translations/
+    extractor_output_directory: %kernel.root_dir%/Resources/translations/
 ```

-##### Locales :
+##### Locales

 Example :